 Backpacking in Chile: my Chile Travel Guide

-This is a clear and concise 100 page eBook based on my experience from 4 months traveling through Chile.
+This is a clear and concise guide book based on my experience from 6 months traveling through Chile.

 It includes travel guides for each region of Chile as well as a complete trekking guide for Torres del Paine, plus route itineraries.
 Checklists are included to help make sure you don’t forget anything.